jr-chapman/foreign-object-anomaly-detection/README.md

 ### Step 5: Execute the Model

-The following section provides you with some example calls for model execution for training, testing and inference.
+The following section provides some example calls for model training, testing and inference.
 GPU acceleration is recommended for execution.
 The framework is executed using command line arguments and the minimum arguments required for successful execution are shown here.
 If you wish to tune other model parameters, please the _args.py_ file in the _config_ directory of the repository for all available arguments.

 - If you do not wish to train your own model, a pre-trained model for this task is available in (checkpoint.pth)[checkpoint.pth].
 - The pre-trained weights from [Georgescu](https://github.com/lilygeorgescu/MAE-medical-anomaly-detection.git) used for continued training are in the file (brats_pretrained.pth)[checkpoint.pth], no further action is required to use them.